 With the purpose of providing a more descriptive representation of each gesture instance, an additional transformation is introduced, based on the optical flow of each gesture.
 This describes the different directions that the gesture trajectory presents instead of the spatial position of gesture points.
 In order to achieve such a representation, direction vectors are calculated from the consecutive gesture trajectory points.
-These angles are then quantized in 8 different symbolic values as depicted in Fig. 3.
-The segments of coordinates in Fig. 2 and Fig. 3 are considered to be a set of coordinates that belong to the same cluster (BMU and Quantized Angle for Fig. 2 and Fig. 3 respectively).
-In that sense, we define the transformation of a gesture instance G_i using the OF function as:
+These angles are then quantized in 8 different symbolic values.
+In that sense, we define the transformation of a gesture instance G_i using the OF function as where v_i are the quantized values, Q the quantization function and W_r a median function applied to the values of a fixed length window around the input value.
+The purpose of the later is to smooth the quantized values against possible instabilities of the hand during the gesture.
+Applying the transformation function along with function N (eq.
+3) for the removal of the equal consecutive values we get

-$$OF(G_i) = \{v_1, v_2, ..., v_m\} : v_i = W_r(Q(\arctan(\frac{y_i - y{i-1}}{x_i - x{i-1}}))),$$ (5)
+$$OF(G_i) = \{v_1, v_2, ..., v_m\} : v_i = W_r(Q(\arctan(\frac{y_i - y{i-1}}{x_i - x{i-1}})))$$ (5)